s-victor/TinyPedal/docs/customization.md

 Set maximum retry attempts for preset saving.
 Default value is `10`.
 Minimum value is limited to `3` maximum attempts.
 Note, each attempt has a roughly 50ms delay.
 If all saving attempts failed, saving will be aborted, and old preset file will be restored to avoid preset file corruption.

     position_x, position_y
 Define main window position on screen in pixels.
+Those values will be auto updated and saved while `remember_position` option is enabled.

+    window_width, window_height
-Those values will be auto updated and saved.
+Define main window size on screen in pixels.
+Those values will be auto updated and saved while `remember_size` option is enabled.

 ## Compatibility